tapecanvas/internet-radio/README.md

 # to-do:
 - [ ] favorite selection control needs work still
+- [ ] add loop flag to mpv play call (not needed for typical streams, but for tape stream, or other non-infinite stream sources it would be nice to have)
+- [ ] bug fix: play icons sometimes show when they shouldn't
+- [ ] look into making this a mod (would be much easier to switch streams when processing audio through other scripts if it was a mod)
 - [ ] beta test phase (currently)
 - [ ] look into radio garden api
 - [ ] demo video